Natural Pest Solutions For Your Crops

-The hot, wet summer weather has seen an unusual explosion of pests causing headaches for both indoor and outdoor gardeners.
-We have seen a significant increase in spider mites and fungus gnats over the last few weeks, and that has inspired this week's tutorial: Crop Protection.
+The hot, wet summer weather has seen an unusual explosion of pests, causing headaches for both indoor hydroponic growers and outdoor gardeners.
+We have seen a significant increase in spider mites and fungus gnats over the last few weeks, which inspired this week’s hydroponic crop protection tutorial.

-Knowing in advance what type of pests are attracted to your particular plants, what they look like and what damage they can cause will make easy work of any treatment plan you will have to implement.
+Knowing in advance what type of pests are attracted to your hydroponic plants, what they look like and what damage they can cause will make treatment and prevention much easier.

-These insects are going to interact with your plants at some point, doing a little bit of research on each of these insects and their family groups will help you identify them in the future and then also find out what gets rid of them:
+These insects are likely to interact with your hydroponic garden at some point.
+Researching these pests and their family groups will help you identify them early and choose the right hydroponic pest control solution:

 - Thrip